tengu-team/layer-sojobo/docs/users.md

                 "access": "model access"}]
   }]
   ```
-* **Description**:
-  Gives all the controllers the user has access to, with the access level

 ## **/users/[user]/controllers/[controller]** <a name="controller"></a>
 #### **Request type**: GET
+* **Description**:
+  Gives the users access to this controller and it's models it has access to
 * **Required headers**:
   - api-key
   - Content-Type:application/json